Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Simulation and analysis

-WMAP beam maps are available as a $600\times600$ array on the LAMBDA website\footnote{\url{http://lambda.gsfc.nasa.gov/product/map/dr5/beam_maps_get.cfm}}.
-Each side of this array represents $24^{\circ}$ of the beam and thus each of these pixels covers $2.2'$ of the beam profile.
+WMAP beam maps are available as $600\times600$ arrays on the LAMBDA website\footnote{\url{http://lambda.gsfc.nasa.gov/product/map/dr5/beam_maps_get.cfm}} extending $24^{\circ}$ on each side.
+Thus each of the pixels covers $2.2'$ of the beam profile.
 Apart from the central peak, the beam consists of many small structures around the peak, as seen in Fig.~\ref{fig:beamfunction}, which span a much wider solid angle.
-This includes sub-dominant side peaks and a noisy annular region, which is significant up to $\sim 4^{\circ}$ radial distance from the central peak.
-Note that the noisy part of the beam consists of many points where the beam response function is negative (see Fig.~\ref{fig:beamfunction}), which later on shows up as changes in sign of BipoSH spectra for V band in WMAP-7 year observations~\citep{Joshi2012}.
-The noisy annular region cannot be ignored even though the sensitivity of the central part of the beam is very high, because this region spreads over a really large region.
-In effect, the total sensitivity of the negative annular region of the beam is comparable to the sensitivity of the central Gaussian peak.
-Another important fact to notice in the beam profile is that the negative region of the beam contributes to approximately $50\%$ of the total beam sensitivity.
-Realistically, it is important to consider the entire annular part of the beam.
-In our analysis, we have taken $6^{\circ}$ radial cut-off for the beam while numerically convolving it with the sky map using Eq.(\ref{eq:Beam_Convolution}).
-We have tested that ignoring the part beyond $6^{\circ}$ does not affect our results.
+This includes sub-dominant side peaks and a noisy annular region with negative pixel values, which remain significant up to a radial distance of $\sim 4^{\circ}$ from the central peak.
+The contribution from the outer region of the beam is critical for reproducing the amplitude and features of the observed BipoSH spectra, most importantly when explaining the flipping of signs of BipoSH spectra seen in WMAP-7 year observations.
+We note that the negative pixels of the beam sum up to $\sim 10\%$ of the total integrated beam profile.
+For completeness, in our analysis we have taken a $\pm 6^{\circ}$ cut-off for the beam around the pointing direction, while numerically convolving it with the sky map using Eq.~(\ref{eq:Beam_Convolution}).
+We also tested that ignoring the part beyond $6^{\circ}$ does not affect our results.